-Oribi brings its web analytics platform to the U.S. – TechCrunch
+Oribi brings its web analytics platform to the US – TechCrunch

 Shoor described Oribi as designed specifically “to compete with Google Analytics” by allowing everyone on the team to get the data they need without requiring developers to write new code for every event they want to track.

 In fact, if you use Oribi’s plugins for platforms like WordPress and Shopify, there’s no coding at all involved in the process.
 Apparently, that’s because Oribi is already tracking every major event in the customer journey.
-It also allows on the team to define the conversion goals that they want to focus on — again, with no coding required.
+It also allows the team to define the conversion goals that they want to focus on — again, with no coding required.

 Shoor contrasted Oribi with analytics platforms that simply provide “more and more data” but don’t help customers understand what to do with that data.